mreilly13/AIProteins-CS410-Spring22/README.md

 ./dsbpredict -e [args]
 ```

 Where `[args]` is a path to one or more `.pdb` files or directories containind `.pdb` files.
-This will ignore existing disulfide bonds, but will still disregard any protein without explicit cysteine residues.
+This will ignore the existence of disulfide bonds and will evaluate all cysteine pairs, but will still disregard any protein without explicit cysteine residues.
 To force the analysis of all residue pairs, not just cysteine pairs, run the command with the additional flag:

 ```
 ./dsbpredict -e [args] --all-residues